• Home

 • The trust deed specifies important aspects such as interest rates, maturity dates, redemption terms, conversion rights (if any), and the ranking of debentures in priority of payment.

-• To ensure compliance with legal requirements, the drafted debenture trust deed must be filed with the Registrar of Companies.
+• To comply with legal requirements, the trust deed must be filed with the Registrar of Companies.

 • This step adds an official stamp to the debenture issuance process.
 The registrar verifies the validity and legality of the trust deed, ensuring that it aligns with the provisions of company law.